hananinas/hananinas/README.md

 - 👋 Hi, I’m @hananinas or Hanan
 - 👀 I’m interested in Fashion and Tech
-- 🌱 I’m currently learning shopify theme lab
+- 🌱 I’m currently learning about Ai and Tinygrad
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me hanan.nas@gmail.com or hanan@uai.dk